Photo album

 A photographic album or photo album, is a series of photographic prints collected by an individual person or family in the form of a book.
-Some book-form photo albums have compartments which the photos may be slipped into; other albums have heavy paper with an abrasive surface covered with clear plastic sheets, on which surface photos can be put.
+Some book-form photo albums have compartments which the photos may be slipped into, usually made out of plastic; other albums have heavy paper with an abrasive surface covered with clear plastic sheets, on which surface photos can be put.
 Older style albums often were simply books of heavy paper on which photos could be glued to or attached to with adhesive corners or pages.

 History

 The oldest photograph albums in the collection of the Library of Congress in Washington, D.C. are from the 1850s.
 Early family photo albums were often displayed in the home.
 "Families who could only afford a couple of pictures would put them into an album, to which other family members would add theirs."

 Coffee table books / photo-books

 Coffee table books get their name from the intended purpose of being placed on a coffee table for the entertainment of guests.
 Coffee table books are photo-books, and come in various sizes from very small to very large.
 They are printed books with soft and thin pages like normal books.
 A coffee table book is typically larger and is bound in a hard cover, whereas a smaller photo book is normally bound in a soft cover.
 The print quality of photo books varies from photographic paper prints to inkjet prints on normal paper.